2025 Indianapolis 500: Rule changes

+Event logistics

+For the 2025 Indianapolis 500, Indianapolis Motor Speedway reported that in addition to its core year-round staff of 200–250 employees, approximately 12,500 additional personnel were present at the facility during the race weekend to support broadcast operations, safety and medical services, security, retail, weather monitoring, and other logistical functions.

 Sponsorship

 On May 25, 2022, it was announced that online financial services company Gainbridge reached a multiyear agreement to extend their presenting sponsorship of the Indianapolis 500.
 The extension was for an undisclosed length.
 This will be the third year under the current deal.
 Gainbridge originally signed a four-year deal which was in place from 2019 to 2022.

 2025 IndyCar Series

 The 2025 Indianapolis 500 was the sixth race of the 2025 NTT IndyCar Series season. Álex Palou won four of the first five races of the season, including St. Petersburg, Thermal Club, Alabama, and the Sonsio Grand Prix.
 The only race Palou did not win was Long Beach, which was won by Kyle Kirkwood (Palou finished second in that race).
 Palou held a commanding 97-point margin over Kirkwood in the championship points standings going into the Indianapolis 500.